tavinus/pdfScale/README.md

  HALFLETTER    HAGAKI

 Custom Paper Size:
- - Paper size can be set manually in Milimeters, Inches or Points
+ - Paper size can be set manually in Millimeters, Inches or Points
  - Custom paper definition MUST be quoted into a single parameter
  - Actual size is applied in points (mms and inches are transformed)
- - Measurements: mm, mms,  milimeters pt, pts,  points in, inch, inches
+ - Measurements: mm, mms,  millimeters pt, pts,  points in, inch, inches
- Use: pdfscale -r 'custom <measurement> <width> <height>'
+ Use: pdfScale.sh -r 'custom <measurement> <width> <height>'
- Ex:  pdfscale -r 'custom mm 300 300'
+ Ex:  pdfScale.sh -r 'custom mm 300 300'

 Using Source Paper Size: (no-resizing)
- - Wildcard 'source' is used used to keep paper size the same as the input
+ - Wildcard 'source' is used to keep paper size the same as the input
- - Usefull to run Auto-Rotation without resizing
+ - Useful to run Auto-Rotation without resizing
- - Eg. pdfscale -r source ./input.pdf
+ - Eg. pdfScale.sh -r source ./input.pdf

 Backgrounding: (paint a background)
  - Backgrounding only happens when scaling